 Explore 2D results in the core map interface, overlaid on the built-in background mapping and any other contextual layers.
 Extensive colour ramp options make it easy to understand your results and how they evolve over time.

-The 2D FAST solver dynamically links to the 1D river solver to enable an integrated modelling approach.
+The 2D FAST solver dynamically links to the 1D river solvers to enable an integrated modelling approach.
 Users can also switch between the 2D ADI and 2D TVD solvers when building models, enabling large and complex studies to be undertaken much quicker than previously possible.

 Model outputs can be processed directly within Flood Modeller's user-friendly interface which provides an intuitive environment for building, running, and analysing 2D models.
 You can then share results with colleagues, clients or other stakeholders using a range of visualisation tools.